 - Locate the campaign you want to test

-- Click customized campaign test URL next to the experience you want to test.
+- On the Overview tab under Experiences, click customized campaign test URL next to the experience you want to test.
 The campaign experience will open on the home page of your site unless you add a

-- Confirm that the URL is configured in SETTINGS - if does not launch an experience, confirm that the site URL is entered in SETTINGS > Visual Editor
+- Confirm that the URL is configured - if does not launch an experience, confirm that the site URL is entered in Web > Visual Editor

 - Confirm that you qualify for the campaign based on any client-side rules you have set - although server-side rules like location are ignored when testing, client-side rules like inactivity, min page scroll percent, page css selector, target-in-viewport, and target element are not.